elistevens/xws-spec/README.md

 the `window.xws.pilot_faction2ship2pilot2obj_dict` and
 `window.xws.upgrade_slot2key2obj_dict` variables.

-#### Canonicalization and Collisions
+#### Canonicalization and Name Collisions
 To determine collision for upgrades, simply see if there are two cards that have the same canonicalized name.

-To determine collision for pilots, see if there are pilots that for the combination of (faction, pilot name) have the same canonicalized names.
+To determine collision for pilots, see if there are pilots that for the combination of (faction, ship, pilot name) have the same canonicalized names.
 Note that this doesn't use subfaction, since right now we only specify faction at the list level, not the pilot level (since you can mix subfactions in a single list).